Novhorod-Siverskyi: History

-The town was first chronicled in 1044.
-From 1098 it was the capital of the Siverian Principality, which served as a buffer zone against incursions of the Cumans (Polovtsy) and other steppe peoples.
+The town was first mentioned in a text by Volodimer Monomakh as Novyi Horod, related to events in the winter of 1078-1079 when Volodimer Monomakh "dispersed" an army of the Cuman Prince Belkatghin, which was recorded in the Laurentian Codex under 1096.
+Following the Council of Liubech, from 1098, it was the capital of an apanage duchy, Novhorod-Siverskyi Principality, which served as a buffer zone against incursions of the Cumans (Polovtsy) and other steppe peoples.
+The new duchy became a base of the Kyivan princely dynasty of Olhovychi, which opposed the ruling Monomakhovichi.

 One of the numerous campaigns of local princes against the Cumans produced the great monument of early East Slavic literature, the Tale of Igor's Campaign.

 After the town's destruction by Mongols in 1239, it passed to the princes of Bryansk and then to the Grand Dukes of Lithuania.
-It was ruled by Dymitr Korybut (Kaributas), son of Algirdas.
+It was ruled by Kaributas, son of Algirdas.
 Muscovy obtained the area following the Battle of Vedrosha in 1503, but lost it to Poland after the Time of Troubles, when it submitted to False Dmitry I in the Battle of Novhorod-Siverskyi.
 Nowogród Siewierski was granted Magdeburg city rights in 1620 by Polish King Sigismund III Vasa.
+Under Polish rule, the city was granted Magdeburg Law.
 It was the easternmost powiat (county) seat of Poland.
-The town passed to Russia as a result of the Russo-Polish War (1654–1667).
-During the Cossack epoch, it received the status of military company town (sotenne misto) and later regimental town (polkove misto); these were military and administrative divisions in the Cossack army and country.
-Also Novhorod-Siverskyi became a cultural center of Left-bank Ukraine.
-It was made the capital of a separate namestnichestvo in 1782–97.
-Thereafter its importance steadily declined.